aws-samples/ipfs-cluster-fargate/docker/README.md

-# Example Dockerfile to integrate the go-ds-s3 plugin for IPFS
+# Dockerfile and script to integrate the go-ds-s3 plugin

 The Dockerfile builds IPFS and the go-ds-s3 plugin together using the same golang version.
 It copies the relevant files to the new Docker image.